nfrankeln/nfrankeln/README.md

    I’m looking to collaborate on simple front end projects

    Update:
    Its been about 6 months since I started.
-Since then I have learned the basics of HTML,CSS and JS I am also attending a programming boocamp called CODE PLATOON.
+Since then I have learned the basics of HTML,CSS and JS.
+   I am also attending a programming boocamp called CODE PLATOON.

 You can reach me at (ntnyfranky@gmailcom)